Need to talk? Call 1800 882 436.

 What are the types of parenting styles?

-• Authoritative (or supportive) parents: have firm expectations, but they also listen to their child and are more nurturing and forgiving.
+• Authoritative (or supportive) — these parents have firm expectations, but they also listen to their child and give them independence and responsibility that are appropriate for their age.

 What are the limitations and benefits of different parenting styles?